SonarSource/sonarqube/server/sonar-docs/src/pages/previous-versions.md

 **Not using the latest and greatest version of SonarQube?**

-Here are the links to the documentation of previous versions:
+Links to recently archived versions are available from the navigation of this site.
+For older versions, see below:

 * [Documentation for 7.3](https://docs.sonarqube.org/display/SONARQUBE73)
 * [Documentation for 7.2](https://docs.sonarqube.org/display/SONARQUBE72)